napari/docs/docs/howtos/layers/points.md

 `layer.current_face_color` properties that will determine the color of the next point to be added or any currently selected points.

-### Setting point edge and face color with properties
+### Setting point border and face color with properties

-Point edge and face colors can be set as a function of a property in `Points.properties`.
+Point border and face colors can be set as a function of a property in `Points.properties`.
 There are two ways the values in `Points.properties` can be mapped to colors: (1) color cycles and (2) colormaps.